 Find a function that models the data.
 (Number of servings of spaghetti is the independent variable; bundle circumference is the dependent variable.)

-Draw a scatterplot that represents the data and graph your model on the same plot.
+Create a scatterplot that represents the data and graph your model on the same plot.

-Draw a residual plot and comment on the residuals.
+Create a residual plot and comment on the residuals.

 According to your model, if you wanted to make 100 servings, what would the bundle circumference be?
 How about 101 servings?
 Explain why these two circumferences are so close.